 Ice Auger

-An ice auger is a specialized tool used to drill holes in the ice.
+You will also need an ice auger, a specialized tool for drilling holes in the ice.
 Depending on your needs, choose between a manual or gas-powered auger.
-We use a manual one ourselves, and it works perfectly fine.
+We use a hand auger, which works perfectly fine.
 The manual ice auger cuts holes rapidly and with relative ease.

-While not mandatory, an ice shelter can protect you from the elements and make your ice fishing experience much more comfortable.
-You can opt for portable ice tents or permanent ice huts.
+While not mandatory, ice fishing huts can protect you from the elements and make your ice fishing experience much more comfortable.
+You can opt for portable ice tents or fish houses.
 Before deciding which route best suits you, check your local regulations.
 Some provinces/states will require you to register your ice hut.
+If you choose this route, you should look into a propane heater to keep you warm.

 Ice Fishing Tackle

-Stock up on various ice fishing tackle, for example, ice jigs, spoons, and tip-ups.
-Carrying a vast selection of baits and lures allows you to target different fish species – just be mindful of what targetted fish is open for your waterbody, along with catch limits.
-Popular baits to use include worms, leeches, grubs, and maggots.
+Stock up on various ice fishing tackle – like ice fishing jigs, spoons, a spring bobber and tip-ups.
+Carrying a vast selection of baits and lures allows you to target different fish species – be mindful of what targetted fish is open for your waterbody, along with catch limits.
+Popular baits include artificial lures like worms, leeches, grubs, and maggots.
 Reminder: If you live in Ontario, we now have new laws regarding the transportation of live baitfish.
-You may want to check with your local regulations regarding live bait.
+Be sure to check with your local regulations regarding live bait.

 Ice Scoop

-After drilling, you will use an ice scoop to remove ice shavings from the hole.
+After drilling the hole, you will need an ice scoop to remove ice shavings from the hole.
 It also allows you to keep the ice hole clean and prevents slush from forming, which can interfere with fishing.

 Utility Sled

-A sled is a practical way to transport your gear across the ice.
-Look for a sturdy sled with enough capacity to carry all your equipment and supplies.
+Instead of carrying your gear in a bucket, a sled is a more practical way to transport your gear across the ice.
+Look for a sturdy sled with enough capacity to carry all your ice fishing equipment and supplies.
 A suggested brand of utility sleds worth looking into is Pelican.
 Their sleds are durable and well-made.
 If towing by vehicle, the Sport 82 features a tow hitch, while the Trek 60 is perfect if venturing out on foot.

 Ice Fishing Electronics

-Investing in a fish finder, flasher, or underwater camera can enhance your ice fishing experience.
+Investing in a fishfinder, flasher, sonar unit, or underwater camera can enhance your ice fishing experience.
 These devices help you locate fish, see your lure, mark waypoints for future returns and understand their behaviour beneath the ice.

 Other Ice Fishing Equipment and Accessories to Consider

 Squatting for long periods is not fun.
-Consider bringing a small portable hunting or camping chair, or use the bucket you plan on keeping your catch in.
-Don’t forget to bring a first aid kit, sunglasses as the snow can be blinding, snacks, a warm beverage and your fishing license.
+You can sit on the five-gallon bucket you plan on keeping your catch in or bring a small portable hunting or camping chair.
+Don’t forget to bring a first aid kit, sunglasses as the snow can be blinding, snacks, a warm beverage, an extra pair of gloves, an extra spool of line and your fishing license.
+And, if you do not have a pair of good, grippy boots, consider investing in some ice cleats.

 Finding the Perfect Spot

-Choosing the right location is vital for a successful ice fishing trip.
-Fish behaviour will vary greatly on the body of water, time of year, and weather conditions.
+For a beginner, finding the spot can be difficult.
+In the winter months, fish behaviour will vary greatly on the body of water, time of year, and weather conditions.
 Below are a few tips to help you find the perfect ice fishing spot:

 Preparing the Ice Fishing Hole

-Drilling the perfect ice hole takes muscle, but the most crucial element is verifying that you are drilling into safe ice!
+Drilling holes takes muscle, but the most crucial is verifying that you are drilling into safe ice!
 Once you know the ice is safe, follow these steps to prepare your ice fishing hole:

-- Drill the Hole: Once you’ve determined the ice thickness, use an ice auger to drill your hole.
+- DRILL THE HOLE.
+Once you’ve determined the ice thickness, use an ice auger to drill your hole.
 Keep the hole diameter between six to ten inches to allow easy access to fish and prevent them from escaping.
-This diameter will be dependant on the ice auger you use.
+This diameter will be dependent on the ice auger you use.

 Here is a short video of a manual ice auger in action.